 Perimenopause, a medical term for the menopausal transition, brings obvious and subtle changes to your body.
 Some of these changes are expected: Mood swings, irregular menstrual periods, hot flashes, night sweats, insomnia, and low libido are common perimenopause symptoms.

-If the foods you once enjoyed (ice cream or cheese pizza, for example) now give you stomach or digestive problems, such as nausea or diarrhea, you may have lactose intolerance.
+However, other changes may surprise you, especially food sensitivities and digestive conditions such as lactose intolerance.
+If the foods you once enjoyed—ice cream or cheese pizza, for example—now give you stomach or digestive problems such as nausea or diarrhea, you may have lactose intolerance.

 Lactose intolerance stems from a deficit of lactase, a digestive enzyme produced in the small intestine.
 Lactase is necessary for the breakdown of lactose in dairy products.
 As you age, your body may stop producing lactase and you may no longer tolerate lactose.

 If you suffer from lactose intolerance, you already know the symptoms: gas, bloating, abdominal cramps, nausea, and diarrhea.
 While the symptoms are usually mild, they can grow severe at times.
 A diet that limits dairy products can help control the symptoms.